wp-plugins/clickbank-niche-storefronts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Build a Clickbank niche storefront in seconds.
+INSTALL and FORGET!
+No further action needed from your side!

 == Description ==